Dad, Death, and a Giant Deaf Dog

 When I was 14 years old, my father died suddenly from heart attack.
 No warning - just POOF gone.
 My sister was only 9 years old.
 My Mom became a single parent literally in one last heartbeat.
 Our family structure, safe, secure world, and childhood as we knew it were over.

 Chances are many of us know of a child or youth who has experienced a death loss.
-According to research by Dr. Kenneth Doka, palliative care physician and editor of Omega - Journal of Death and Dying, before the age of 18, one in five children will experience the loss of someone significant in their lives.
+According to research by Dr. Kenneth Doka, hospice, palliative care, and grief specialist, and editor of Omega - Journal of Death and Dying, before the age of 18, one in five children will experience the loss of someone significant in their lives.
 In Alberta alone, that means there are over 195,000 grieving children.

 When I returned to school a week after Dad died, I felt lonely and like an alien among my peers.
 Even though statistically there were at least 20% of my classmates experiencing a death loss, I actually knew of only two other people in my grade who had – but we didn’t discuss it.
 And if we weren’t talking about it, certainly there were more students trying to cope in silence.